microsoft/live-share/welcome/welcome-vscode.md

-# Welcome to the Visual Studio Real-Time Collaboration Private Preview!
+# Welcome to the Visual Studio Live Share Private Preview!

-Thanks for installing Visual Studio Real-Time Collaboration for Visual Studio Code!
+Thanks for installing Visual Studio Live Share for Visual Studio Code!
 Team collaboration should be so quick and natural, that it becomes harder not to do it!
-For this reason, Visual Studio Real-Time Collaboration makes it simple to get started, so that you can seamlessly begin sharing your work and ideas.
+For this reason, Visual Studio Live Share makes it simple to get started, so that you can seamlessly begin sharing your work and ideas.

 ## Sharing

-You need to be registered in the Visual Studio Real-Time Collaboration Private Preview in order to start a collaboration session and share your code.
+You need to be registered in the Visual Studio Live Share Private Preview in order to start a collaboration session and share your code.
 If you're just looking to join a collaboration session, [jump below](#joining).
 Otherwise follow these steps:

-### 1. Sign into Visual Studio Real-Time Collaboration
+### 1. Sign into Visual Studio Live Share

 Click on the "Sign in" status bar item and follow the instructions.
 When prompted, be sure use the creditals you used to register when signing in.